ADD CONDITION

 Dosage and Administration

-If you are performing a surgical hand scrub, remove any jewelry first.
-Wet your hands and forearms with water, then apply 5 mL of the product.
-Scrub your hands and forearms for 3 minutes, paying special attention to your nails, cuticles, and the spaces between your fingers.
-Rinse thoroughly, then repeat the scrubbing process for another 3 minutes and rinse again under running water.
+For a surgical hand scrub, remove any jewelry and wet your hands and forearms with water.
+Apply 5 mL of the product and scrub for 3 minutes, paying close attention to your nails, cuticles, and the spaces between your fingers.
+Rinse thoroughly, then repeat the scrubbing process with another 5 mL for an additional 3 minutes, rinsing again under running water.
 Finally, dry your hands thoroughly.

 What to Avoid

-You should avoid using chlorhexidine gluconate if you are allergic to it or any of its ingredients.
-Additionally, do not use it in contact with the meninges (the protective membranes covering the brain and spinal cord) or in the genital area.
-It is also contraindicated for use as a preoperative skin preparation, especially on the head or face.
+You should avoid using chlorhexidine gluconate products if you are allergic to chlorhexidine gluconate or any other ingredient in the product.
+Additionally, do not use these products in contact with the meninges (the protective membranes covering the brain and spinal cord) or in the genital area.
+They should not be used as a preoperative skin preparation, especially on the head or face.

-If you have wounds that extend beyond the superficial layers of the skin, do not use this product routinely.
-When using chlorhexidine gluconate, keep it out of your eyes, ears, and mouth, as it may cause serious and permanent injury if it comes into contact with these areas.
+If you have wounds that involve more than the superficial layers of the skin, do not use these products routinely.
+Always keep the solution out of your eyes, ears, and mouth, as it may cause serious and permanent injury if it comes into contact with these areas.
 If contact occurs, rinse thoroughly with water.
-Always consult a healthcare provider if you experience irritation, sensitization, or an allergic reaction, as these may indicate a serious condition.
+If you experience irritation, sensitization, or an allergic reaction, stop using the product and consult a healthcare professional.

 Side Effects